-Tortoises can smell people and can recognize their owners by scent.
-Tortoises are known to have excellent long-term memories.
+Tortoises can smell people and recognize their owners by scent.

 How Far Can a Tortoise Smell?

-Some experts say that they can only smell from a few feet away, while others argue that they can smell things from over 30 feet away.
-The reason nobody can decide is that the two kinds of olfaction tortoises are capable of are often confused.
+Some experts claim that tortoises can only smell things a few feet away, while others argue that they can smell things over 30 feet away.

-It is theorized that tortoises have long-range olfaction and short-range olfaction.
-When foraging for food or looking for a mate, they use their long-range olfaction, in which they use the cells in their nasal chambers.
+It’s theorized that tortoises have long-range olfaction and short-range olfaction.
+When foraging for food or looking for a mate, they use their long-range olfaction, using the cells in their nasal chambers.

-When close enough, they use their Jacobson’s organ to smell the chemicals or hormones coming from their target.
+They use their Jacobson’s organ to smell the chemicals or hormones when close enough.

-The best way to know how far your own tortoise can smell is to test it out.
-When you let your tortoise explore, you can hide or place food farther away until you think your tortoise can’t smell it anymore.
-In fact, it’s recommended that you do this to play with your tortoise.
+When you let your tortoise explore, you can hide or place food farther away until you think the tortoise can’t smell it anymore.
+It’s recommended that you do this to play with your tortoise.

 What Senses Do Tortoises Have?